katydecorah/wordle-action/shortcut/README.md

 1. After your next game of Wordle, click the **Share** button from the Wordle overlay.
 2. Click **Wordle** from the sharesheet.
-3. The action will automatically create the dispatch event.
+3. The action will automatically create the workflow event.